dataprofessor/streamlit-for-datascience/content/Lesson-3.md

 np.split(stacked, 2)
 ```

 ## Summary

 In this lesson, we've covered how to install and import NumPy, creation of NumPy arrays of various dimensions as well as array manipulation (e.g. reshaping, stacking and unstacking arrays).

+## Next step

+Proceed to [Project 1](Project-1.md) to build a Streamlit app that shows NumPy in action.